kiu345/eclipse-ollama-plugin/README.md

 - Switch between defined LLMs

 You can also pose general questions to LLM, just like with the regular Ollama interface.

-## Context

-The plugin leverages the OpenAI API to send predefined prompts to the LLM.
-These prompts include relevant context from your IDE, such as:

-- File name
-- Content of the opened file
-- Selected class or method name

-Use the "Clear" button to reset the conversation context.
-Press the "Stop" button to halt LLM's response generation.

 ## Installation